 What Exactly is Digital Marketing for Hotels?

 For many hoteliers, digital marketing is an option but never a priority.
-Most are too busy running their business operations and depending too much on the OTAs to push their online sales, but it certainly brings you a significant cost to pay OTAs.
-However, the digital era is here to stay, and most hoteliers will agree that it no longer be ignored.
+Most are too busy running their business operations and depending too much on the OTAs to push their online sales, but this alone does come at a cost through high commissions.
+However, the digital era is here to stay, and most hoteliers will agree that it can no longer be ignored.

 Why is a Digital Marketing Strategy Important for Hotels?

 Research shows that 70% of online hotel bookings come from OTAs.
-That is the result from their significant investment in digital every stage of the buyer’s journey.
+That is the result of their significant investment in every stage of the buyer’s journey.
 (Take Expedia as an example when this OTA has 5,000 engineers to focus solely on digital and booking optimization).
 This affirms a big challenge for hoteliers to compete with OTA and get in front of online travelers, but the situation still can be overturned.
-Let’s start with five online customer phases of behavior.
+Let’s start with five online customer phases of behaviour.

 - Dreaming Stage: The guest is searching for their ideal holiday, but the demand is still vague.